 Round up is not an effective long-term solution for addressing Canada goose conflicts and has had limited success in reducing the number of goose complaints.
 Round up provides only short-term resolution of human-goose conflicts because adult geese instinctively return to previous breeding sites.
 It does provide property owners temporary relief, but the same or different birds move back into the area within a short time.
 Unless the attractive habitat is modified, or birds are removed from the population (via hunting), geese will return.
 Relocating geese is not a long-term solution, because as human and goose populations grow, there are fewer places to put rounded up geese where the natural habitat can support them and they will not cause additional conflicts.
 Many sites report that geese are back within several weeks of round up.
-Because round up of Canada geese is very costly and it is difficult to find suitable locations for relocation, the DNRE requires that sites try other alternative control methods before being eligible for the round up program.
+Because round up of Canada geese is very costly and it is difficult to find suitable locations for relocation, the DNR requires that sites try other alternative control methods before being eligible for the round up program.

-The DNRE encourages landowners to increase their tolerance of Canada geese to reduce human-goose conflicts in situations where there are no human safety or health threats.
-DNRE requires applicants to attempt alternate control techniques to address human-goose conflicts before they are permitted to destroy nests/eggs or round up birds.
-DNRE encourages homeowners to learn more about non-lethal techniques including habitat modification and scare tactics to reduce conflicts.
-You can find out more information on alternative methods to address goose conflicts on our website, www.michigan.gov/dnr, under Wildlife and Habitat, Wildlife Species, Problem Wildlife.
+The DNR encourages landowners to increase their tolerance of Canada geese to reduce human-goose conflicts in situations where there are no human safety or health threats.
+DNR requires applicants to attempt alternate control techniques to address human-goose conflicts before they are permitted to destroy nests/eggs or round up birds.
+DNR encourages homeowners to learn more about non-lethal techniques including habitat modification and scare tactics to reduce conflicts.

 What will happen to the geese that are "rounded-up" but are not relocated?

 Some geese rounded-up during June may be killed and prepared by a licensed meat processor for distribution to charitable organizations for use in soup kitchens.

 How can I participate in this program on my site if I haven't in the past?

 If you are experiencing conflicts with Canada geese on your property, you are encouraged to address them using methods such as scare tactics, repellants, fencing, landscape alterations, and trained dogs.
 If you have questions about these methods or they are not successful, contact your local Wildlife Biologist.
-Click here for a list of Wildlife Offices.